reble/llvm/sycl/doc/design/CommandGraph.md

    `waitForEvents` on the same command-list.
 Resulting in additional latency when executing a UR command-buffer.

-We are consulting with L0 API owners about these problems and how the L0 API could be modified to achieve a 1:1 mapping of UR command-buffer to L0 command-list.
+Future work will include exploring L0 API extensions to improve the mapping of UR command-buffer to L0 command-list.